How to Fix Task Host Window Prevents Shut Down on Windows?

 Click Additional Troubleshooters

-4. Select Windows Update troubleshooter and click Run The Troubleshooter
+4. Select the Windows Update troubleshooter and click Run the Troubleshooter.

-5. Once done, restart your computer and check if the issue is fixed.
+5. When it’s finished, restart your computer and check if the issue is resolved.

 4. Uninstall Windows Updates